Breastfeeding and complementary feeding: importance, challenges and protection in emergencies

 UNICEF, 2024

-Infant and young child feeding problems have serious consequences
+Infant and young child feeding (IYCF) problems have serious consequences

-When the feeding of infants and young children is inadequate, they cannot meet their nutritional needs.
+When feeding of infants and young children is inadequate, they cannot meet their nutritional needs.
 As a result, their risk of malnutrition increases, including acute malnutrition, micronutrient deficiencies, and stunting.
-Furthermore, these children are much more vulnerable to infections.
-It is estimated that the low practice of breastfeeding causes 420,000 child deaths each year due to diarrhea and pneumonia.
+Furthermore, these children become much more vulnerable to infections.
+Today it is estimated that inadequate breastfeeding practices cause 420,000 child deaths every year from diarrhoea and pneumonia (Nutrition International & Alive and Thrive, 2022)Nutrition International & Alive and Thrive.
+(2022).
+The cost of not breastfeeding: Global advocacy brief (2022 update). https://www.aliveandthrive.org/en/resources/the-cost-of-not-breastfeeding-global-advocacy-brief-2022-update.

 The consequences, however, go far beyond this, also affecting maternal health and the economy of the most vulnerable families.
 The lack of breastfeeding is also attributed to more than 90,000 maternal deaths from type 2 diabetes and cancer, over 4.5 million annual cases of childhood obesity, the loss of up to 5% (Latin America) or 23% (Sub-Saharan Africa) of the income for families purchasing formula milk, and over $500 billion in global economic losses due to cognitive delays, mortality, and healthcare costs.